Constipation in Children: Causes, Symptoms and Treatments

 Examples of foods that are rich in fibre include fruit, vegetables, high-fibre bread, baked beans, brown rice and wholegrain breakfast cereals (however, you should avoid giving wholegrain starchy foods to children younger than two years of age).

 Children need to drink plenty of water to keep their digestive systems healthy, with babies who are bottle or breast fed getting the water they need from milk.
-Meanwhile NICE suggests the following guidelines for daily water intake, though children who are physically active, exposed to hot environments or obese will need more (vi):
+Meanwhile NICE suggests the following guidelines for daily water intake (including water contained in drinks and in food), though children who are physically active, exposed to hot environments or obese will need more (vi):

 Children aged one to three years: 1300ml (900ml from drinks)